 This is an academically challenging course which is highly respected by universities.
-This course will give you the skills, knowledge and understanding to make decisions about the way Biology affects your everyday life by applying concepts to contemporary areas of Biology and highlighting its relevance to scientific developments.
+This course will give you the skills, knowledge and understanding to make decisions about the way Biology affects your everyday life, by applying concepts to contemporary areas of Biology and highlighting its relevance to scientific developments.

 Pupils will complete required and additional ‘teacher’ practicals throughout the two-year course, designed to help develop investigative skills, experience using a variety of practical equipment and reinforce concepts encountered in the AQA specification.
-This practical work will include a three-day residential field trip to a field studies centre in Surrey where the pupils will complete the majority of their learning on the Ecology topics.
+This practical work will include a three-day residential field trip to a field studies centre in Surrey, where the pupils will complete the majority of their learning on the Ecology topics.

 The course is assessed by three written examinations.
 All papers will consist of a mixture of short and long answer questions, extended response, comprehension question and essay for the final paper.
 Throughout the papers there will also be questions related to practical

-Biology is suitable for you if you have an interest in, and enjoy Biology, want to find out about how biological processes operate and the impact they have on the world.
-In addition, A-level Biology is a highly respected qualification which will help you to progress onto further studies in Higher Education or support other qualifications, such as Medicine or Veterinary Science, or enter Biology-based employment.
+Biology is suitable for you if you have an interest in, and enjoy Biology, and you want to find out about how biological processes operate and the impact they have on the world.
+In addition, A Level Biology is a highly respected qualification which will help you to progress onto further studies in higher education or support other qualifications, such as Medicine or Veterinary Science, or enter biology-based employment.
 Specific areas of study which benefit from or require Biology include:

 Dr K R Damberg, Head of Sciences and Biology